-The TAAT M&E Specialist supported by the TAAT Communication Specialist would like to express their gratitude to the African Development Bank through the Clearinghouse Unit for funding the field mission.
-Special acknowledgement to AATF Management and staff members of the Maize Commodity Value Chain who facilitated the mission and all partners on ground for their availability to provide useful information and documentation during the study.
-Farmers, community members, outreach officers, all find the gratitude of your availability and readiness to share the information with us in this piece of work.
+This study was conducted by the TAAT M&E Specialist in collaboration with the TAAT Communication Specialist and the TAAT Maize Compact's team. we gratefully acknowledge the support of the African Development Bank through the Clearinghouse Unit for funding the field mission.
+Special acknowledgement to AATF Management and Staff who facilitated the mission and all partners on ground for their availability and provision of useful information and documentation during the mission.
+Farmers, community members, outreach actors and representatives of the private sector, find in this piece of work, the gratitude of your availability and readiness to share the information with us in this piece of work